 The banquet manager job description is straightforward for a role covering a large portion of the hotel food and beverage department.
 The banquet manager job description describes the responsibilities of the individual who manages banquet services throughout the hotel.
-They are responsible for working with the banquet sales team and chefs, planning wait staff needs, and designing the layout of banquet venues.
+They are responsible for working with the banquet sales team and chefs, planning wait staff needs, and designing the layout of banquet venues with banquet table setup ideas.

 Before we dive further into the banquet manager duties and responsibilities, let’s look at the meaning of banquet in the hotel and hospitality industry.
 Banquet services within a hotel refer to a large, planned meal for a catered event outside of the hotel restaurant management department.
 Some event examples are a wedding or a corporate meeting.